Catarinaasalves/The-Poets/README.md

 # The Poets

-The Poets is an interactive narrative game inspired by Fernando Pessoa and his heteronyms.
+The Poets is an interactive narrative game inspired by Portuguese Authors.

-Players explore different environments and complete unique challenges associated with each heteronym in order to free Fernando Pessoa from the voices that inhabit his mind.
+Players explore different environments and complete unique challenges associated with each author free them.

 ## Technologies